 Demyelinative diseases of the central nervous system are characterized by loss of myelin with variable loss of axons.
 In contrast, infarcts, contusions, encephalitis, and other conditions destroy myelin and axons equally.
 The main demyelinative disease of the CNS is multiple sclerosis (MS) and its variants.
 Its counterpart in the peripheral nervous system is inflammatory demyelinative polyradiculoneuropathy (Guillain-Barré syndrome-GBS) and its chronic variants.
 MS and GBS are autoimmune inflammatory diseases.
 There are also virus-induced demyelinative diseases, such as progressive multifocal leukoencephalopathy.
 Demyelinative diseases should be distinguished from leukodystrophies, which are inherited metabolic disorders of myelin lipids and proteins.

-MS affects one in every 500 persons, women twice as frequently as men.
+MS affects one in every 500 persons, women three times as frequently as men.
 It is more common in young adults and causes a variety of neurological deficits (visual loss, paralysis, sensory loss, ataxia, brainstem signs, psychiatric disorders, dementia).
 Many MS cases evolve over a long period (20-30 years) with remissions and exacerbations.
 Some cases have an acute, fulminant, even fatal course, and others go into a relentlessly progressive phase after a period of remissions and exacerbations.

 The pattern described above is variable.
 In most cases, the inflammatory reaction subsides only to appear at another location or at another time.
-Some lesions expand at their periphery while activity in their center dies down.
+Some lesions expand at their periphery while activity in their center dies down (smoldering plaque).
 In fulminant MS cases, large lesions with diffuse activity develop and expand inexorably.
 Although myelin is preferentially affected, axonal loss is significant, and necrosis and cavitation may develop, especially in severe, acute lesions.

 In H&E stains, plaques appear pale compared to normal white matter.
 Active lesions are cellular because they contain inflammatory cells and reactive astrocytes.
-Biopsy diagnosis of acute MS, especially with stereotactic needle biopsies, may be tricky because cellularity and reactive astrocytes in the lesions may be misinterpreted as a neoplasm.
+Diagnosis of acute MS, especially with stereotactic needle biopsies, may be tricky because cellularity and reactive astrocytes in the lesions may be misinterpreted as a neoplasm.
 Activity is often confined to the borders of plaques.
 Myelin stains show complete loss of myelin or pallor of myelin staining.
 The "normal appearing white matter" around MS plaques is not entirely normal but shows milder pathology.

 Immunopathology.
 The inflamatory cells in MS include primarily CD8 T-lymphocytes, microglia, and macrohages.
 In addition, components of humoral immunity, including B-lymphocytes, plasma cells, immunoglobulins, and complement have been identified in plaques.